Fred Schuster

-Fred Schuster is a New Zealand rugby league player who represented New Zealand in 1970.
+Fred Schuster is a Samoan rugby league player who represented New Zealand in 1970.

+He is the older brother of former All Black and rugby league player John Schuster.

 Playing career

 In 1970 Schuster played in two games against the touring Great Britain Lions.
 He was part of the Auckland side that lost to the Lions 8–23 and then played for New Zealand in their 9–23 loss at Rugby League Park.

 In 1971, Schuster played for Auckland in their 15–14 win over Australia.